 A device from Huawei’s sub-brand Honor gained the TENAA nod of approval in China known as the Honor 6X.
 The next low-end handset from Huawei, which follows up Honor 5X opens a window as to what it will look like, but not its specifications.

-As we aware the honor 5X packs a 5.5-inch, 1080 x 1920 display powered by Qualcomm Snapdragon 616 processor.
+As we are aware the Honor 5X packs a 5.5-inch, 1080 x 1920 display powered by Qualcomm Snapdragon 616 processor.
 The smartphone comes with a with 2 GB of RAM and 16 GB of expandable storage together with 2 or 3GB of RAM and 32GB of internal memory, which can be expanded using a micro SD card.
 On the camera front Honor 5X sports a 13-megapixel rear-facing camera.

 It rumored that Honor 6X will most likely to come with dual-SIM and 4G LTE support.
 The device is expected to sport with Android 6.0 Marshmallow out of the box and it could actually have USB Type-C ports.
 Now companies like Apple, Mi are bringing the dual-camera handsets and Huawei is no exception.
 We could know that the upcoming model will feature two primary cameras with a rear fingerprint sensor.